Jatin-007/Java_Algorithms/BubbleSort/README.md

 a sorted array.

-In a more specific way
+In a more specific way,
 In order to acheive it, We have to use for loop inside another for loop (nested for loop) intArray {20, 40, 10, 5, -7, 11} -> After looping up the array to shift the max number to the extreme right, the result from first loop will look somehow like
 {20, 10, 5, -7, 11, 40 } <- you will notice that 40 is shifted to the extreme right, in next loop it the array will look like-